 Related: How Long Do Fresh Eggs Last?

-What food group are eggs in??
+If not dairy or meat, what food group are eggs in??

 According to the USDA, eggs fall into their protein food group.
 Eggs are a good source of protein for people who opt to include eggs in their diet.
 (Again, eggs — like dairy — do not qualify for a vegan diet.)